bbatsov/emacsredux/_posts/2023-07-30-emacs-29-1-released.md

 - Emacs 29
 ---

-Today is a great day for Emacs - Emacs 29.1 has just been released!
+Today is a great day for Emacs - Emacs 29.1 has just been released[^1]!
 Every Emacs release is special, but I haven't been so excited about a new version of Emacs in ages.
 Why so?